BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/README.md

 * click on **Import** then click on **Import URL**
 * paste **https://github.com/cryloudjones/cagd1-microbit-tutorials** and click import

-## Customization Notes
-- The **Flashing Hearts** tutorial was essentially duplicated and a modification added to customize the tutorial for Coding, App, and Game Design 1 meeting WV Standards and taking into consideration previous lessons in other coding platforms.

 #### Metadata (used for search, rendering)